DianaDancea/project-WISER-2025/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Ensure you have the Vanguard data file
+# Ensure you have the data file
 # Place 'data_assets_dump_partial.xlsx' in the project directory

 # Run the optimization